MrFriendCS/MrFriendCS.github.io/H-CS-DDD.md

 FROM Pet
 WHERE name LIKE "G%";
 ```
-A single character, before the first character.
+Zero, one, or more characters, before the last character.

 ``` sql
 SELECT *